dahlia25/classify_birdstrike/README.md

 An interesting problem that I also wanted to look at was whether certain pairs of airlines and birds are prominent.
 But this problem would be for the future.

-I know I declared that I would not create a Flask app.
-But I did create one successfully where it will classify the bird size based on input.
-The app is still in progress in terms of styling.